1. Q. Can State Governments apply for Mental Health Respite: Carer Support funding?

 This selection process is seeking providers to deliver Mental Health Respite: Carer Support services to address the needs of carers of all ages, caring for people with mental illness.

 The Department will consider all service delivery models or arrangements and assess against the selection criteria.

 10. Q. When will the Department be sending invitations to existing providers for the direct or restricted processes?

-A. Invitations to those existing providers that FaHCSIA has selected for expansion to increase coverage and capacity were sent on Thursday 15 November 2012.
+A. Invitations to those existing providers that the former FaHCSIA has selected for expansion to increase coverage and capacity were sent on Thursday 15 November 2012.